RuterNo/adt-doc/docs/pto-pta-responsibilities.md

 ![MQTT bridge update](assets/images/pto/mqtt_update.png)

 ### Operator responsibilities:
-- Download configuration updates from Router regularly
+- Download configuration updates from Ruter regularly
     - This must happen at the same time as the check of static content
 - Build up vehicle-specific configurations based on Ruter's configuration
     - Insert variable names where needed
-    - Example : `{operator}/router/{vehicle_id}/adt/v3/pe/dpi/journey`
+    - Example : `{operator}/ruter/{vehicle_id}/adt/v3/pe/dpi/journey`
-    translates to: `alpha/router/990552/adt/v3/pe/dpi/journey`
+    translates to: `alpha/ruter/990552/adt/v3/pe/dpi/journey`
 - Push out new content packs to the vehicles when they are in the depot and before they are in traffic the next day
 - Updates will come on two channels:
     - Stage